Post-Operative Instructions: General ExtractionsBACK

 - Leave the gauze pad over the area of surgery for about 60–90 minutes.
 Hold it in place over the surgery site by biting on the gauze with mild pressure.
 You may change and replace the gauze as needed every 20 minutes.
 The gauze may be rinsed out and reused if necessary.
-Avoid constant spitting or rinsing of your mouth in order not to interfere with clot formation.
-A clot should form within a few hours after which you may gently remove the gauze pad and then use only as needed if bleeding recurs.
+Avoid constant spitting or rinsing of your mouth in order to not interfere with clot formation.
+A clot should form within a few hours, after which you may gently remove the gauze pad and then use only as needed if bleeding recurs.
 Wisdom teeth tend to bleed longer.
 A small ooze or spotting on the gauze may even be present by bedtime.

 - Some oozing is normal for a few hours after surgery.
-Should the oozing be persistent or heavy, first rinse your mouth out thoroughly with warm water and remove any visible clot sticking out of the socket with a gauze pad or Q-tip.
+Should the oozing be persistent or heavy, rinse your mouth out thoroughly with warm water and remove any visible clot sticking out of the socket with a gauze pad or Q-tip®.
 Place a gauze pad soaked in a strong tea solution over the bleeding area and apply pressure.
 To identify this area, you may need a helper to examine your mouth with a flashlight.
-It is essential that the pad and pressure area are directly over the bleeding area.
+It is essential that the pad and pressure are directly over the bleeding area.
 Apply continuous pressure for 30 minutes.
-Repeat this process 2 more times or until the bleeding stops.
+Repeat this process 2 more times, or until the bleeding stops.
 Avoid frequent changing of the gauze pad unless it becomes soaked.
 Remember, direct pressure is necessary to stop the bleeding.
 If bleeding still persists, then contact us at our office or through the paging service.

 If you were given a prescription for pain, have it filled immediately and follow directions, which will be on the label of the container.
 The tablet or capsule is to be swallowed and not held in the mouth to dissolve.
-If prescribed antiinflammatory medication (Advil®, Motrin®, ibuprofen, Lodine®, Cataflam®, etc.), it should be taken right away and utilized as your first line pain medication.
-Narcotic medication (codeine, Darvocet®, Vicodin®, hydrocodone) should be taken as a second line medication in addition to your anti-inflammatory medication, only if the anti-inflammatory medication is not properly relieving your pain.
+If prescribed anti-inflammatory medication (Advil®, Motrin®, ibuprofen, Lodine®, Cataflam®, etc.), it should be taken right away and utilized as your first-line pain medication.
+Narcotic medication (codeine, Darvocet®, Vicodin®, hydrocodone) should be taken as a second-line medication in addition to your anti-inflammatory medication only if the anti-inflammatory medication is not properly relieving your pain.
 By doing so, you are using the narcotic medication for breakthrough pain (only if needed).
 If you do require the narcotics, you can use them in addition to your anti-inflammatory medication if needed.
-DO NOT take medication with an empty stomach, or you may become nauseated.
+DO NOT take medication with an empty stomach or you may become nauseated.
 Narcotics are at a high risk for this.
 If the pain medication seems to cause nausea or vomiting, then discontinue its use and try using a nonprescription pain medication such as Tylenol®, Advil®, or aspirin.
 If these do not provide adequate pain control or if nausea and vomiting persist, call us.
 By taking your first pain pill before the anesthetic has worn off, you will be able to manage any discomfort better.
 Remember that the most severe discomfort is usually within the first 8 hours of surgery; after that, your need for medicine should lessen.
 Do not operate dangerous items/machinery or engage in dangerous work while taking pain medication.
 Do not drink alcohol or drive while taking pain medication.
 Our goal is to keep you as comfortable as possible.
 After oral surgery, pain often will not reach its peak until 48 hours.

 An adequate diet must be followed to ensure a speedy recovery.
-Immediately following surgery, liquid or soft foods are recommended initially.
+Immediately following surgery, liquids or soft foods are recommended initially.
 As soon as you can, start a solid diet.
 We realize that the consumption of foods may be difficult, but an adequate diet is essential for proper healing.
 Sustacal®, Carnation® Instant Breakfast, Meritene®, Nutrament®, or Ensure® are helpful when used as liquid snacks.
 Soups and plenty of fluids and daily vitamins are also valuable.
 Do not eat very hard foods, such as rock candy, for about 8 weeks.
-Jaw surgery may temporarily weaken the jaw making it more susceptible to fracture.
+Jaw surgery may temporarily weaken the jaw and make it more susceptible to fracture.

 If you were given a prescription for an antibiotic, the directions must be followed closely!
 Infection can be a serious problem, and your antibiotic should treat and prevent infections.
-Unusual headaches, chills, a prolonged elevated temperature above 100 degrees (orally), neck pains, swelling, drainage, or pain must be investigated — please do not hesitate to call us.
+Unusual headaches, chills, a prolonged elevated temperature above 100 degrees (orally), neck pains, swelling, drainage, or pain must be investigated.
+Please do not hesitate to call us.
 If you were prescribed an antibiotic rinse, please start it on the evening of surgery.

 A dry socket is a delayed healing of the socket.
 Symptoms include a dull aching pain in the ear, chin, adjacent teeth, or jaw, beginning on about the third or fourth day after surgery and lasting an average of about 10 days.
 It is usually accompanied by a foul taste.
 This is not an infection but a loss of the blood clot usually in a lower third molar or wisdom tooth socket.
 The cause is not known.
 Factors felt to increase the risk are smoking, medications such as birth control pills, increased age, difficulty of surgery, and bad luck.
 Treatment is for the symptoms only.
 If pain medication does not satisfactorily control the symptoms, please notify us.
 Frequently, a medicated packing can be placed in the socket to alleviate the pain.
 This packing will need to be changed every 3 or 4 days until healing is complete.